liesenf/andreasliesenfeld.github.io/README.md

 <p><img src="pic.jpg" alt="Picture" style="float:left;border:2;margin-right: 20px;">

-A social scientist with a professional background in data science, I study human-human and human-technology interaction with a focus on understanding the interplay between social action and linguistic structure.
+A computational linguist with a professional background in data science, I study human-technology interaction with a focus on understanding the interplay between social action, speech and their formal representations.
 I am also developing tools for voice assistants and dialog agents.
 I have worked on dialog flow, repair and turn design in voice technology, with a particular interest in how non-lexical utterances, disfluency and laughter can be represented in machine-readable formats.
 Previously, I have also worked on the development of cognitive grammars for speech technology and NLP. <br />

 <br />
 <br />